kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 #### 3. DOM efficiency without VDOM cost and complexity
 > "When part of the data source changes, Binding.scala knows about the exact corresponding partial DOM affected by the change." -- binding.Scala [design](https://github.com/ThoughtWorksInc/Binding.scala)

 The preceding explains why mxWeb is faster than VDOM; property-to-property dataflow means the system knows with fine granularity when and what DOM needs updating when new inputs hit the Matrix.
-The actual code includes strategically placed print statements that illustrate in the console that the DIV is created once but its content on each interval.
-This is a small win, but in examples to come we achieve significant changes with no more than `classlist/set`.
 #### 4. the mxWeb approach to Web Components
 Above we see the function `wall-clock` has four parameters, `[mode interval start end]`.
 Achieving component reuse with mxWeb differs not at all from parameterizing any Clojure function for maximum utility.
 #### 5. all dataflow all the time: "lifting" components into the Matrix
-We want to program with it as much as possible but, as just one example, browsers do not know about Matrix dataflow.
+We want to program with dataflow as much as possible, but browsers do not know about Matrix dataflow.
 If the component will not come to the Matrix, the Matrix will wrap the component: we write more or less "glue" code to bring it into the datafow.
 ````clojure
 (js/setInterval
     #(mset!> me :clock (util/now))
     interval)
 ````
-We call this gluing process "lifting".
+We call such glue "lifting".
 Lifting the system clock required just a few lines of code.
 We hinted earlier that mxWeb exemplifies "lifting".
-That took almost two thousand lines.
+That took six hundred lines.
 #### 6. a single source of behavior: co-location of model and view
-This will be an anti-feature to many.
 Our wall clock widget needs application state, and it generates and relays that state itself.
 The `clock` property holds the JS epoch, and the 'ticker' property holds a timer driving `clock`.
 Nearby in the code, a child element consumes the stream of `clock` values.
 Everything resides together in the source for quick authoring, debugging, revision, and understanding.
-> The current trend in web library architecture involves decomposing monolithic apps into small elements combined usefully at run-time by the library to form the desired application.
-With mxWeb, the elements shaping an application behavior are found together in the source.
-Bucking trends makes us nervous, so we were happy to see Facebook engineers bragging on their "co-location" of GraphQL snippets alongside the components that consumed them.

 #### 7. the Grail of object reuse
-In classic OOP, objects have rigid definitions making generality unlikely.
-Few DIV elements need a stream of clock values, so normally we would need to sub-class DIV to arrange for one.
-Matrix, like the prototype model of OOP, lets us code up a new dataflow-capable clock property on the fly.
+In classic OOP, objects have rigid slot definitions and semantics.
+That makes generality hence reuse unlikely.
+For example, few DIV elements need a stream of clock values, so normally we would need to sub-class DIV to arrange for one.
+Matrix, like the prototype model of OOP, lets us code up a new dataflow-capable clock property on the fly and attach it to our proxy `div`.

 ### git checkout enter-todos
 As promised, that was a deep first dive.
 This tag will be much simpler, merely introducing to-dos, unstored, unedited, and not even enterable:
 * we load a few fixed-todos at start-up;
 * we show them in a list;
 * one control lets us toggle a to-do between completed or not; and
-* another control deletes a to-do, logically but irrevocably.
+* another control logically deletes a to-do.

-Here is how we make a to-do.
+Here is tte code to make a to-do.
 Recall that `cI` is shorthand for making an "input cell", one to which we can assign new values from imperative code in an event handler.
 ````clojure
 (defn make-todo
   "Make a matrix incarnation of a todo item"